History of Everton F.C.: Billy Bingham and Gordon Lee era (1973–1981)

-After a 7th place finish in 1973–74, Everton were on course to win the Championship again in the 1974–75 season under Billy Bingham, another former Everton player (some bookmakers had even stopped taking bets at Easter), but some surprising losses to lowly opposition ended the challenge and they finished fourth.
-After two relatively mid-table seasons (11th and ninth), Bingham left in early 1977.
+After a 7th place finish in 1973–74, Everton were on course to win the Championship again in the 1974–75 season under Billy Bingham, another former Everton player (some bookmakers had even stopped taking bets at Easter), but some surprising losses to lower placed teams ended the challenge and they finished 4th.
+After two relatively mid-table seasons (11th and 9th), Bingham left in early 1977.

 During the interregnum, Everton reached their first League Cup final, with Aston Villa, and the FA Cup Semi final, against Liverpool.
 In the League Cup Everton and Aston Villa drew the final at Wembley and drew the replay at Hillsborough, before Everton lost late in extra time of the second replay at Old Trafford.
 The FA Cup Semi final was a draw, by the scoreline of 2–2 but the match will always be remembered for the goal by Bryan Hamilton that was disallowed.
 Everton lost the replay 3–0.

-Under Gordon Lee, Everton finished third in 1977–78 (Bob Latchford topped the first division scoring chart with 30 goals), and fourth in 1978–79, after yet again looking serious title contenders for much of these seasons.
-However, the expectations were high given the success of Liverpool across the park, and finishes of 19th in 1979–80 and 15th in 1980–81, too close to the relegation zone for comfort, led to Lee getting sacked.
-Everton did reach the FA Cup Semi final in 1980 drawing with Second Division West Ham, but lost the replay.
+Under Gordon Lee, Everton finished 3rd in 1977–78 (Bob Latchford topped the first division scoring chart with 30 goals) and 4th in 1978–79, after yet again looking serious title contenders for much of these seasons.
+However, the expectations were high given the success of Liverpool across the park and finishes of 19th in 1979–80 and 15th in 1980–81, too close to the relegation zone for comfort, led to Lee getting sacked.
+Everton did reach the FA Cup Semi-final in the 1979–80 season, drawing with Second Division West Ham, but lost the replay 2–1.